rangrej-irfan/docs/mkdocs/docs/get-started/base-installation/privaceracloud-data-plane/configuration.md

 !!! note
     You should follow the instructions on this page if you are installing PrivaceraCloud Data-plane.
-    You should have successfully done the [Basic Configuration](../basic-configuration/index.md) before proceeding with the instructions on this page.
+    You should have successfully done the [Self Managed](../self-managed/index.md) before proceeding with the instructions on this page.

-As part of setting up PrivaceraCloud Data-plane, after you have done the [Basic Configuration](../basic-configuration/index.md), continue with the instructions on this page.
+As part of setting up PrivaceraCloud Data-plane, after you have done the [Self Managed](../self-managed/index.md), continue with the instructions on this page.
 At a high level this involves configuring the PrivaceraCloud Portal and the Privacera Manager as follows,

 1. Configuration on PrivaceraCloud Portal and download an artifact.